-In the spirit of \cite{Nabavi2020iter}, we extend the standard egomotion estimation approach to incorporate feedback through iterative view synthesis.
-We perform multiple forward passes through the network and reformulate the egomotion network input as a photometric cost map that is updated after each iteration.
-Our network structure remains the same as the baseline network from \Cref{one-shot-framework}; the only difference is that multiple passes through the network are made, where the $i^\text{th}$ pass takes as input a recursively-updated cost map based on the images $\{^i\mathbf{I}'_s, \mathbf{I}_t\}$.
-Each pass through the network produces a correction $\delta \bm{\xi}^i_{s't} = f_{\bm{\theta}_E}(^i\mathbf{I}'_s, \mathbf{I}_t)$ that further aligns the current reconstructed source image $^i\mathbf{I}'_{s}$ with the target image.
-Each correction is compounded together to produce the full pose change between the original source and target image:
+In line with Nabavi et al. \cite{Nabavi2020iter}, we extend the standard egomotion estimation approach to incorporate feedback through iterative view synthesis.
+We perform multiple forward passes through the network and redefine the egomotion network input as a photometric cost map that is updated after each iteration.
+Our network structure remains the same as the baseline network from \Cref{one-shot-framework}; the only difference is that multiple passes through the network are made, where the $i^\text{th}$ pass takes, as an input, a recursively-updated cost map based on the images $\{^i\mathbf{I}'_s, \mathbf{I}_t\}$.
+Each pass through the network produces a correction $\delta \bm{\xi}^i_{s't} = f_{\bm{\theta}_E}(^i\mathbf{I}'_s, \mathbf{I}_t)$ that better aligns the current reconstructed source image $^i\mathbf{I}'_{s}$ with the target image.
+The corrections are compounded to produce the full pose change between the original source and target image,